NullVoxPopuli/emberfest-2025/slides/pages/4-end.md

 So here are some action items for both you and for me.

 It took me 3 years to put up the Resources RFC, and like.. it wasn't bad, it just mostly me struggling with my own activation energy.
+It took me a long time to convince myself to spend the time.
+And now that I've done it, I do wish I would have done it sooner..

-But, hopefully before 3 years shows up again, I can make better progress (with help from all of your of course)
+But, hopefully before 3 years shows up again, I can make better progress (with help from all of you, of course)

 -->